What can past tournaments reveal about how the 2026 FIFA World Cup might unfold? Do World Cup winners emerge by chance or by choice?

 What have World Cup winners historically looked like?

 When tracking the Elo ratings of World Cup winners following the 2002 tournament, a distinct championship profile begins to take shape.
-Champions enter the tournament with a strong upward momentum and reach their peak when it matters most.
+Champions enter the tournament with a strong upward momentum and reach their peak performance when it matters most.

 How do today's contenders shape up?